leemac/JellyfishRss/README.md

 5. Work on UI

 ###Feature Idea Brain Dump
-+ Mark as read for a particular user
++ Feeds are shared.
+Polled once.
+Users actually subscribe to feeds to improve performance/scalability.
-+ Mark as favorite for a particular user
++ Management of favorite articles.
 + View the most recently updated entries with # count next to subscription name
 + View all subscriptions with all items (paging)
-+ View favorite entries
++ Infinite Scrolling
 + Email/Share
 + Ignore posts with specific terms (Giveaway, Prizes).
 Choose your own or select pre-crafted filters.
-+ Hostable
 + Tagging
 + Subscription Colors
 + Real Time wall